AvishekParajuli/SmartCar_proj/cardetection/readme.md

 Algorithm pipeline(Training svm ):
 1. From the image dataset, randomly separate it into training and test set(80%, 20% split)
 1. Choose the hog windowSize(64x64) and Compute the HOG features for the training image set containg vehicles and non-vehicles.
 1. Train a svm using these HOG features.
+(Used linear SVM)
 2. Test the trained SVM on the separate test imageset and evaluate.
 3. For the real world test image, run a sliding window and use the svm from above to predict vehicle/non-vehicle.